suzeeparker/FRDocs_dev01-suzee/fr0001_FormR-Introduction.md

 - This documentation is writtem in Markdown and uses Docsify.

-- Credit is given to many whose tutorials, videos and blogs have provided inspiration, information and insight into these topics.
+- Credit is given to all whose tutorials, videos and blogs have provided inspiration, information and insight into these topics.

 - We especially thank BezKoder, Ben Awad, Jared Palmer, Jason Watmore, GraspingTech, LifeWire, SQL-Hub, W3Schools,